запуск симуляцик системной модели

 include("$(@__DIR__)/ParamBeamformerI.jl");

-Use the function run_model to run a simulation of the system model Beamformer_Interference.
-The logged simulation results will be written to the variable out.
+Using the function run_model let's run a simulation of the system model Beamformer_Interference.
+We will write the generated simulation results into a variable out.

 out = run_model("Beamformer_Interference", @__DIR__) # запуск модели